codecraftingtools/tydl/README.rst

 Tydl
 ====

 Tydl is a type definition language for specifying the structure, layout, and semantic attributes of data types.
-The syntax is based on `Wumps`_.
-This project also aims to provide a set of tools that can be used to generate documentation or high-level code from type specifications.
+The language syntax is an extension of `Wumps`_.
+In addition to defining the language itself, this software project aims to provide a set of tools that can be used to generate documentation or high-level code from type specifications written in the Tydl syntax.

 `Tydl`_ is part of the `Code Craftsmen`_ project.
 The `documentation`_ is hosted on `Read the Docs`_ and the `source code`_